antvis/G6/packages/site/docs/apis/layout/ForceLayoutOptions.en.md

 **Default**: `{ type: 'grid' }`

-**Required**: false

-**Description**: The initial layout of the force-directed layout.
+The initial layout of the force-directed layout.
 It will be executed before the force-directed calculation.
 Since the result of the force-directed layout depends heavily on the initial positions of the nodes, configuring `presetLayout` can provide a good initialization for the force-directed layout, making the force-directed algorithm converge faster and have better results.
 By default, the initialization of the force-directed layout is the result of the grid layout.

 ## animated